As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 But can we also share it with our dogs?

-However, sour cream is not healthy for your dog, and if you plan to purposely feed him, there are a few facts that you should be aware of.
+Although your dog is not going to drop dead after sampling some sour cream, it is important to note that sour cream is not healthy him, and if you plan to purposely feed him, there are a few facts that you should be aware of.

 Sour Cream Nutritional Facts